5 Out-Of-The Box Assessment Strategies Every Teacher Should Know

 Option 5: Student-formed Questions As Assessment

-The kinds of questions students ask about a topic, standard, or idea can be more illuminating than a dozen traditional multiple-choice questions (and that’s the point of assessment–to provide data to revise planned instruction, yes?)
+The kinds of questions students ask about a topic, standard, or idea can be more illuminating than a dozen traditional multiple-choice questions (and that’s the point of assessment strategies –to provide data to revise planned instruction, yes?)

 So, take a topic-government for example.
 Which questions imply understanding, and which do not?